mitchellh/zig-overlay/README.md

 ## Thanks

-This repository is originally hosted by the username `arqv`.
-This user and repository disappeared at some point and I had a local checkout so I've forked it, modified it, and reuploaded it here.
+The `sources.json` file was originally from another Zig overlay repository hosted by the username `arqv`.
+This user and repository was deleted at some point, so I started a new flake based on the same `sources.json` format they used so I could inherit the history.
+Thank you for compiling nightly release information since 2021!